Reflections & Memory

 -

-Quiet Edge: Thirteen Language Nodes on Self-Possession, Reading People, and Walking Through Life
+The Quiet Edge: Thirteen Linguistic Nodes on Self-Restraint, Discernment, and Walking Forward

 -